 Carol has a Bachelor of Science degree in Biology from Cleveland State University in Ohio.
 She also completed a one-year internship in a School of Medical Technology and became a Registered Medical Technologist, MT (ASCP).
 She is currently a member of the Association of Rheumatology Health Professionals (ARHP), the Arthritis Foundation, and the Lupus Foundation of America.

-From Carol Eustice:
+By Carol Eustice:

 Arthritis is a prevalent disease.
 About 50 million adults have self-reported doctor-diagnosed arthritis, according to the Centers for Disease Control and Prevention (CDC).
 Approximately 21 million adults have arthritis and arthritis-attributable activity limitation.

 Arthritis is not a single disease.
 The term "arthritis" refers to a group of more than 100 different diseases and conditions that have characteristic aching, pain, stiffness and swelling in or around the joints.

 Have you heard that arthritis only affects older people?
 Not true.
 That's a common misconception.
 Arthritis can affect anyone at any age.